kammitama5/kammitama5.github.io/_posts/2017-10-30-Monday-October-30th.md

 ## The answer is "Richie Rich Hickey" :)

+- It says "This world's wealthiest little boy, he created Clojure"

 <img src="/images/scna/scna_004.png" width="400">

+- Categories:
+  - It's all Assembly to me
+  - Movie Titles, Refactored
+  - Name the Decade
+  - The Binary World of Sports
+  - Stupid Acronyms (yes, GNU was one of them!)

 <img src="/images/scna/scna_005.png" width="400">

+- This is a discontinued programming language created by James Gosling in 1991.
+It later evolved to become Java.

 <img src="/images/scna/scna_006.png" width="400">

 ## Saturday was a day of code (optional)